Allison Tarr, Operations Manager

-Amee Naik, High School Program Director
+Amee Naik, High School Program Director (Cambridge)

 Amee started at Breakthrough Greater Boston in 2009 as the College Access Coordinator, working to help our high school juniors and seniors navigate the college search and application process.
 As the High School Program Director, she supports all BTC high school students by working with families, teachers, and guidance counselors to provide them with the supports and resources needed to succeed throughout high school and ultimately enroll in a 4-year college or university.
 Prior to joining the Breakthrough team, Amee worked as an admissions officer for her alma mater, Washington University in St. Louis.
 She has also received her M.A. in child and adolescent development from Tufts University.
 In her free time, Amee enjoys reading, baking, and exploring a newfound interest in photography.

-Danny Hikes, Manager of Student Services
+Danny Hikes, Director of Student Services (Cambridge)

 Danny taught in the Breakthrough Greater Boston Summer Program for three consecutive summers during college, sparking a career in education and youth services.
 Danny has worked for the Gately Youth Center as the Family Liaison managing the homework center, supporting the youth's academic improvement and running fun after school activities.
 He also worked at Cambridge Rindge and Latin High School as a swim instructor for elementary through high school students.
-As Manager of Student Services, Danny is responsible for the overall success of our students.
+As Director of Student Services, Danny is responsible for the overall success of our students.
 He oversees a range of support services that we provide to our students and maintains regular communication with their families and school year teachers.
 Danny manages our Tutoring Program and Family Advisory Board.
 Danny holds a bachelor’s degree in Community Relations and Educational Program Development from the University of Massachusetts Amherst.
 During his free time, Danny enjoys spending time with family, cooking and biking.

 David Forte, Development Associate